Frequently Asked Questions

 Yes we have dual monitors on the ground.
 One is delegated for the client/director/cam operator and the other for pilot.

-We have operated successfully in 25 MPH winds but that is not ideal, we recommend filming in less than 10 MPH winds.
+We have operated successfully in 25 MPH winds but that is not ideal; we recommend flying and shooting in under 20 MPH wind conditions.

-While we can fly to up to 14,000 feet and 1.7 km away, we do not fly above 500 feet to keep line-of-sight visuals with the UAV; to avoid manned air traffic and to maintain video quality.
-Weather conditions also factor into producing quality video, so we don’t fly in winds above 30kph, in low fog or low visibility or rainy conditions, and temperatures below -20 degrees celcius.
+While our Inspire 1’s can fly to up to 1,500 feet and 1.7 km away, we do not fly above 400 feet to keep line-of-sight visuals with the RPAS; to avoid manned air traffic and to maintain video quality.
+Weather conditions also factor into producing quality video, so we don’t fly in winds above 25 kph, in low fog or low visibility or rainy conditions, and temperatures below -20 degrees celcius.

 First and foremost it is illegal for recreational flyers to fly for the purpose of commercial operations.
-A Special Flight Operations Certificate (SFOC) is required by Transport Canada if the flight conducted is for commercial purposes.
+Transport Canada requires commercial operators have completed and have an Advanced Oprators Certicate which allows flying with the correct approvals, into controlled airspace.
 While most hobby grade drones utilize a GoPro or similar camera, they lack a 3 axis gimbal stabilization system that the Inspire 1 provides.
 Furthermore, the Inspire 1 has gps accuracy, video monitoring, 360* panning, zoom and tilt in a 4K camera.
 There is really nothing comparable to going professional.
 Don’t make the mistake of paying for inferior hardware and skills.
 At 2020 DRONE VISION we have the experience and expertise to deliver the highest quality images and the post-production capabilities to finish the job right!